AndrewGuerrero/ng-caryll/content/effective_cpp.md

 - Prefer pass-by-reference-to-`const` over pass-by-value.
 It's typically more efficient and it avoids the slicing problem.
-- The rule doesn't apply to built-in types and STL iterator and function type objects.
-For them, pass-by-value is usually appropriate.
+- The rule doesn't apply to built-in types, STL iterator and function type objects; pass-by-value is usually okay.

-### Item 21: Don't try to return a reference when you must return an object
+### Item 21: Don't try to `return` a reference when you must `return` an object

 *References* are only names to objects that already exist.